Platformatory/blog/_posts/2024-09-05-comparision-of-kafka-ui-monitoring-tools.md

-1. **Real - time monitoring** of kafka brokers, topics, partitions, and consumer groups in real - time.
+1. **Real - time monitoring**: of kafka brokers, topics, partitions, and consumer groups in real - time.
-2. **Browsing and searching** through messages in Kafka topics, which make it easy for developers to inspect and debug the data flows within the cluster
+2. **Browsing and searching**: through messages in Kafka topics, which make it easy for developers to inspect and debug the data flows within the cluster
-3. **Schema Registry integration: **Users can manage and validate the schema registry directly through Kpos interface.
+3. **Schema Registry integration**: Users can manage and validate the schema registry directly through Kpos interface.
 4. Makes topic search easy with built - in support for JSON Query (JQ) predicates.
-5. **Alerting System: **Set up the alerts for kafka metrics and events, so the team can respond quickly to critical issues.
+5. **Alerting System**:Set up the alerts for kafka metrics and events, so the team can respond quickly to critical issues.

 ### Editions